Chithira Thirunal Balarama Varma: Industrial and infrastructure development

 The backbone of modern industrialisation of Kundara was setting up of a 66kV Electrical substation at Kundara on 3 May 1940 which complemented the Pallivasal project, the first hydroelectric project in Kerala.[12]
-This was part of the network of first eight substations established in Travancore between Thrissur and Trivandrum in order to transmit hydroelectricity generated to households towns and industries.
+This was part of the network of first eight substations established in Travancorebetween Thrissur and Trivandrum to transmit hydroelectricity generated to households towns and industries.
 The Kundara substation was later upgraded to 220kV capacity and today it is vital in providing electricity to Kollam City and Kollam–Thiruvananthapuram trunk line of Southern Railways.